sailoog/openplotter-documentation/en/getting_started.md

 ![](boot1.png)

-If you bought our SD card you can skip this last step, just turn on the system.
+If you bought our SD card you can skip this last step, just turn on the system and start using OpenPlotter.

 Turn the Raspberry on and go to *Menu* > *Preferences* and select *Raspberry Pi Configuration*.